thisissoon/API-Specification/README.md

 This avoids the consumer from having to hit the service again to get the latest representation of the resource.

+## Request Bodies

+Request bodies should always be `JSON` encoded, services should return a `400` if request bodies cannot be unmarshaled from `JSON` into valid data structures.

+A `415` can also be returned if the content type is also not `application/json`.

 ## Status Codes

 Using HTTP status codes correctly and intuitively will allow the consumer to better handle